Gas mantle

-An incandescent gas mantle, gas mantle or Welsbach mantle is a device for generating incandescent bright white light when heated by a flame.
+An incandescent gas mantle, gas mantle or Welsbach mantle is a device for generating bright white light when heated by a flame.
 The name refers to its original heat source in gas lights which illuminated the streets of Europe and North America in the late 19th century.
 Mantle refers to the way it hangs like a cloak above the flame.
-Gas mantles were also used in portable camping lanterns, pressure lanterns and some oil lamps.
+Gas mantles are also used in some portable camping lanterns, pressure lanterns and some oil lamps.

 Gas mantles are usually sold as a fabric bag which, because of impregnation with metal nitrates, burns away to leave a rigid but fragile mesh of metal oxides when heated during initial use; these metal oxides produce light from the heat of the flame whenever used.
 Thorium dioxide was commonly a major component; being radioactive, it has led to concerns about the safety of those involved in manufacturing mantles.
 Normal use, however, poses minimal health risk.

 Mechanism

 The mantle is a roughly pear-shaped fabric bag, made from silk, ramie-based artificial silk, or rayon.
-The fibers are impregnated with metallic salts; when the mantle is first heated in a flame, the fibers burn away in seconds and the metallic salts convert to solid oxides, forming a brittle ceramic shell in the shape of the original fabric.
+The fibers are impregnated with metallic salts; when the mantle is first heated in a flame, the fibers burn away in seconds and the metallic salts convert to solid oxides, forming a brittle ceramic oxide shell in the shape of the original fabric.
 A mantle glows brightly in the visible spectrum while emitting little infrared radiation.
-The rare-earth oxides (cerium) and actinide (thorium) in the mantle have a low emissivity in the infrared (in comparison with an ideal black body) but have high emissivity in the visible spectrum.
+The rare-earth (cerium) and actinide (thorium) oxides in the mantle have a low emissivity in the infrared (in comparison with an ideal black body) but have high emissivity in the visible spectrum.
 There is also some evidence that the emission is enhanced by candoluminescence, the emission of light from the combustion products before they reach thermal equilibrium.
 The combination of these properties yields a mantle that, when heated by a kerosene or liquified petroleum gas flame, emits intense radiation that is mostly visible light, with relatively little energy in the unwanted infrared, increasing the luminous efficiency.

-The mantle aids the combustion process by keeping the flame small and contained within, at higher fuel flow rates than in a simple lamp.
-This concentration of combustion inside the mantle improves the transfer of heat from the flame to the mantle.
-The mantle shrinks after all the fabric material has burned away and becomes very fragile after its first use.
+The mantle aids the combustion process by keeping the flame small and contained at higher fuel flow rates than in a simple lamp.
+Concentrating combustion inside the mantle improves the transfer of heat from the flame to the mantle.